fleetdm/fleet/articles/downgrade-fleet.md

-# Downgrading from Fleet Premium
+# Downgrade from Fleet Premium

 Follow these steps to downgrade your Fleet instance from Fleet Premium.